fulei345/P10-Code/README.md

 # P10-Code

-This reprosetory the code for OIOFuzz developed for the master thesis "OIOFuzz: A Guided Model-based Blackbox Fuzzer for OIORASP Schematron Validation".
+This repository contains the code for OIOFuzz developed for the master thesis "OIOFuzz: A Guided Model-based Blackbox Fuzzer for OIORASP Schematron Validation".

 OIOFuzz is a Guided Model-based Black-box fuzzer.
 The fuzzer is in the python_fuzzer folder and the working-rasp-files has files for setting up the ClientExample and the HttpEndpointExample.